Speech2Phone: A Novel and Efficient Method for Training Speaker Recognition Models: Proposed Method: Speech2Phone

-The goal of open-set models is to be speaker independent, additionally a desirable feature is to be multilingual and text independent.
-In pursuit of these goals, we proposed that for training, the neural network training use five second speech fragments as input and, as expected output, the reconstruction of a simple phoneme (/a/ in our experiments).
-As the phoneme sounds different according to the speaker, a good reconstruction would allow the model to distinguish between speakers.
+The goal of open-set models is to be speaker independent; additionally, a desirable feature is to be multilingual and text independent.
+In pursuit of these goals, we propose that the neural network training uses five second speech fragments as input and, as expected output, the reconstruction of a second of a simple phoneme (/a/ in our experiments).
+As the phoneme sounds differ according to each speaker, a good reconstruction would allow the model to distinguish between speakers.
 Focusing on a single phoneme allows for dimensionality reduction in the embedding layer.
-Our approach is loosely inspired on semantic word embedding \citet{mikolov2013distributed}, where some of the model should predict the context of a given word.
-The open-set models receive as input data the equivalent of five seconds of speech and try to reconstruct one second of MFCCs for the phoneme /a/.

-Open-set models can be tested in closed-set scenarios, so experiments have been proposed to compare the performance of open-set models in scenarios where speakers are known (closed-set).
-Ideally, an open-set model performs as good as a closed-set for a known speaker, while also being able to handle unknown speakers.

-Figures \ref{fig:model4} through \ref{fig:model9} presents respectively the models 4 to 9.
-Model 4 will be referred as Speech2Phone and consists of a dense neural network with one hidden layer.
-Model 5 is combined with model 4, while the latter generates embeddings, the former analyzes a pair of embeddings to indicate if they belong to the same speaker.
-KNN is an alternative to Model 5 to find the most similar embedding of a speaker.
-Model 6 combines convolution dense layers to generate the output.
-Model 7 is inspired by Convolutional Autoencoders, also know as Fullly Convolutional Networks, and, therefore uses only convolutional layers.
-Model 8 explores recurrent networks.
-Finally, Model 9 combines recurrent and convolutional layers.
-Hyperparameters used to train each model are presented in Table \ref{tab:hyper}.